Fremantle Prison riot: Aftermath

 Although there were no deaths, the fire caused A$1.8 million of damage, and officers were injured physically, and some developed post-traumatic stress disorder.
 In the aftermath of the riot, there was extensive media attention on Fremantle Prison, and investigative journalists uncovered that warnings had been given to the prison authorities.
 The government hastily initiated an enquiry into the incident, and a report was completed within six weeks.

 The report suggested that little evidence supported the escape plan theory common in the media, but that the riot was largely the result of an incident of that morning involving the mistreatment of a prisoner and his subsequent release into three division yard.
+The riot is credited with fast-tracking the closure of the outdated gaol three years later.

 A trial involving thirty-three prisoners charged over the riot was also held.
 It cost over $3 million, involved 19 lawyers, and as of 2003, is the largest trial held in the state's history.
 Prisoners, escorted under armed guard, gave evidence from behind specially installed glass.
 The whole affair was "described as a circus", especially after a prisoner protested by appearing naked.
 The trial resulted in extended sentences for the prisoners.
 The twelve ringleaders were given six years cumulative with their current sentences, and the other 21 were given three years cumulative with their current sentences.

-One ringleader, armed robber Brenden Abbott, successfully escaped from Fremantle Prison in late November 1989 and spent nearly five and a half years on the run before being caught in Surfers Paradise in late March 1995.
+One ringleader, Brenden Abbott, successfully escaped from Fremantle Prison in late 1989 and spent nearly five and a half years on the run before being caught in 1995.